-We recorded a provision for allowance for loan losses of \$7.5 million \$7.3 million for the three months ended June 30, 2023 September 30, 2023, compared to a provision of \$1.1 \$6.5 million for the three months ended June 30, 2022 September 30, 2022 and a provision for allowance for loan losses of \$7.5 million \$14.9 million for the six nine months ended June 30, 2023 September 30, 2023 compared to a provision of \$0.6 million \$7.0 million for the six nine months ended June 30, 2022 September 30, 2022.
-Management determined a provision to be necessary for the three and six nine months ended June 30, 2023 September 30, 2023 primarily due to increased loan balances and higher reserve rates relative to heightened risk relative to our an increase in non-performing commercial real estate loans, which are reserved for on a specific reserve basis.
-The increase in our non-performing commercial real estate loans was primarily attributable to several commercial real estate loans, which are collateralized by properties in the investor office risk segment, segment, transitioning to non-accrual during the three months ended September 30, 2023.
+We recorded a provision provisions for allowance for loan losses of \$7.3 million \$7.5 million and less than \$0.1 million for the three months ended September 30, 2023, compared to a provision of \$6.5 million for the three months ended September 30, 2022 March 31, 2024 and a provision for allowance for loan losses of \$14.9 million for the nine months ended September 30, 2023 compared to a provision of \$7.0 million for the nine months ended September 30, 2022.
+2023, respectively.
+Management determined a provision to be necessary for the three and nine months ended September 30, 2023 March 31, 2024 primarily due to increased loan balances and an increase in non-performing a \$7.3 million partial charge-off of a commercial real estate loans, investment loan which are transitioned to non-accrual status during the three months ended March 31, 2024 and had not been previously reserved for on a specific reserve basis.
+The increase

-Management's estimate of our allowance for loan losses as of June 30, 2023 September 30, 2023 and the provision for allowance for loan losses for the three and six nine months ended June 30, 2023 September 30, 2023, was supported, in part, by Oxford Economics' June September 2023 Baseline forecast ("the forecast") which was used to develop management's estimate of the effect of expected future economic conditions on the allowance for loan losses.
-The forecast assumed the U.S. economy will enter a mild recession mildly contract in the second half fourth quarter of 2023 compared to the assumption used as of December 31, 2022, which had assumed the U.S. economy would enter a recession in the second quarter of 2023.
-This forecast reflects the combination impact of declining inflation, consistent labor market metrics, and stronger economic growth rates.
+Our periodic evaluation of the appropriate allowance for loan losses considers the risk characteristics of the loan portfolio, current economic conditions, and trends in our non-performing commercial real estate loans was primarily attributable to several commercial real estate loans, which are collateralized by properties in the investor office risk segment, transitioning to non-accrual during the three months ended September 30, 2023. loan delinquencies and charge-offs.

-than anticipated following a June 2023 decision cumulative rate increases by the FOMC, with the most recent occurring in July 2023, tighter lending conditions, and continued inflation pressure leading to not increase the federal funds rate. reduced consumer spending.
-Primary macroeconomic assumptions included in management's evaluation of the adequacy of the allowance for loan losses included continued low an increased unemployment rates rate and a steady gross domestic product ("GDP").
-Further, the forecast assumed that the FOMC will continue to not raise interest federal rates into further during the second half of 2023 as inflation remains well above its 2% target, current economic cycle.
-Although the core consumer price index declined slightly in June August 2023 from the prior month, inflation is expected to remain well above the FOMC's 2% target through 2024.
+Management's estimate of our allowance for loan losses as of September 30, 2023 March 31, 2024 and the provision for allowance for loan losses for the three and nine months ended September 30, 2023 March 31, 2024, was supported, in part, by Oxford Economics' September 2023 March 2024 Baseline forecast ("the forecast") which was used to develop management's estimate of the effect of expected future economic conditions on the allowance for loan losses.
+The forecast assumed the U.S. economy will mildly contract in the fourth quarter of 2023 compared to the assumption used as of December 31, 2022, which had assumed the U.S. economy would enter a recession slightly grow in the second quarter of 2023, 2024.
+This forecast reflects the impact of cumulative rate increases by the FOMC, with the most recent occurring in July consumer spending rebounding after a slow end to 2023 tighter lending conditions, and continued inflation pressure leading to reduced consumer spending start of 2024.
+Primary macroeconomic assumptions included in management's evaluation of the adequacy of the allowance for loan losses included an increased a slight increase in unemployment rate and a steady gross domestic product ("GDP") that is projected to rise modestly in the second quarter of 2024.
+Further, the forecast assumed that the FOMC will not raise decrease federal rates further during May 2024, although the current economic cycle probability of such a rate decrease occurring was reduced from prior forecasts.
+Although the core consumer price index declined slightly in August 2023 March 2024 from the prior month, inflation is expected to remain above the FOMC's 2% target through 2024, 2024 and therefore, no material reduction in federal rates was forecast.
 Refer to the section titled "Outlook and Trends" within this Item 2 for additional discussion.
 For additional discussion of our allowance for credit losses measurement methodology, see Note 2, "Summary of Significant Accounting Policies" and Note 4, "Loans and Allowance for Credit Losses" within the Notes to the Unaudited Consolidated Financial Statements included in Part I, Item 1 in this Quarterly Report on Form 10-Q.